How does salt therapy work?

 No more than you would be concerned about sharing an elevator, a meeting room or other everyday spaces.
 People who suspect that they have a contagious condition are asked to wait until their condition improves before attending a group session.
+We do our very best to encourage people to use The Salt Cave as a way to prevent.
 In any case, the natural antibacterial and antiviral properties of Himalayan crystal salt can help to minimize the everyday risk of catching a cold, etc.

 How often do I need to visit the salt cave to experience its benefits?

 It can vary depending on your individual health condition and how well your own body responds to salt therapies.
 Some may find it beneficial to visit more often during times when problems such as allergy symptoms tend to be more severe (i.e., changing seasons), or during periods of increased physical or emotional stress.
 If you're booking sessions related to a chronic, specifically diagnosed health issue, we also recommend that you ask your doctor for input regarding the frequency of salt cave visits.
 Some guidelines can be found on our TREATMENTS page.